Use the 'My Property' postcode search on this page to find out if your property is listed.

 - Later extensions or additions

-- Pre-1948 buildings on land attached to the listed building, for example within its garden, (in the planning system the term ‘curtilage’ is used to describe this land).
+- Pre-1948 buildings on land within the curtilage of the listed building, for example within its garden

 For more information on listing, see the Guide to heritage protection: listed buildings.